strtok/marwood-book/src/title-page.md

 Marwood's goal was to provide an example of an implemenation of scheme that fits somewhere between #1 and #2.

+## Who is this book for?

+This book is walkthrough through Marwood's source code.
+It is aimed at an audience with some experience with the Rust programming language, parsers, and compilers.

+For a detailed tutorial series on writing an interpreter, I would recommend [Crafting Interpreters](https://craftinginterpreters.com).

 ## Resources and Influences

 These resources were found useful when researching scheme implementations: